Written by Jared Casazza, PT, DPT

 It is important to remember that despite the significantly higher pay, there are some trade offs to traveling, which Whitney did a great job of outlining in her pros and cons article mentioned above.
 The big downsides to remember in terms of pay are that travel therapists don’t get paid time off for vacations like permanent therapists do, and it can be difficult to move from place to place in only a weekend, meaning that sometimes unwanted time off between contracts is inevitable.
 These factors eat into the pay of travelers, but even so, it is still significantly higher with all things considered.

 I hope this helps clarify the differences in pay for permanent vs travel jobs.
-Please contact us or ask questions in the comments below if we can help you further understand pay, or if you have suggestions for travel topics for us to cover in the future.
+Please contact us or ask questions in the comments below if we can help you further understand pay.
+And if you’re looking to get started on your own travel therapy journey, fill out our recruiter recommendations form and we can get you connected with travel therapy recruiters we know and trust!

 What has your experience been as far as pay for permanent jobs or travel jobs?
 Do the numbers in the article match what you’ve seen?
 Let us know in the comments!